Dryer - Timer Stops During the Cycle

-If the dryer timer stops during the cycle check the following:
+If the dryer timer stops during the cycle, please check the following prior to scheduling service for the dryer.

 • Check the power supply.
 Electric dryers require a separate 220-volt outlet, 30 amp dual breaker or two 30 amp fuses.